Say you’re presenting your research work at a conference. And you want to share the research material with all the attendees.

 This is a long process and needs them to put effort.
 While some of them might do it, others probably won’t.

 So what you need to do is—make it easier for them to access the document.
 Keep reading to know how.

 A QR Code can help you get people to access the document easily.
 You can add it to your presentation, product packaging, or any other printed material.

 All that users then need to do is—open their phone’s camera, scan the QR Code, and view or even download the document.

 We call it a PDF QR Code.

 A PDF QR Code, when scanned, redirects the end-users to view or download the encoded PDF on their phones.
 And it does not allow you to encode only one PDF but up to 20 PDFs together.

 PDF QR Code is a mobile-friendly way to share documents with your audience.
-It could be presentations, user manuals, or T&C-related files.
+These could include presentations, user manuals, T&C-related documents, and a lot more!

 You can even customize its design to make it look visually appealing.
 In fact, it is strongly recommended to add a design to your QR Code if you’re using it for promotional purposes.

 All that users need is—a smartphone with a QR Code scanning feature.
 And most smartphones now come with in-built QR Code scanners.